jmcrego/MiNMT/README.md

 The script creates the directory `$DNET` containing:
 * A network description file:
   * network
-* Vocabularies and tokenization (SentencePiece) models:
+* SentencePiece models:
   * src_spm
   * tgt_spm
+(source and target vocabularies are contained in SentencePiece model files)

 Default network options are:
 ```